Views 558

 Choosing Waistband Fabric

-- Stretch: Consider a fabric with some stretch or give for comfort and flexibility around the waist.
+Stretch: Look for a fabric with some stretch or give so that the waist feels comfortable and moves easily.

-- Design Coordination: Ensure the waistband fabric coordinates with the overall design and style of the skirt for a cohesive look.
+Design Coordination: Make sure the waistband fabric matches the design and style of your Skirt for a uniform look.

 Attaching Buttons or Zipper

-When attaching buttons or a zipper to your simple skirt with a waistband, ensure the closure method aligns with the fabric chosen for durability and comfort.
+If you are adding buttons or a zipper to your simple skirt with a waistband, match the closure type options to the fabric selected for long-lasting wear and ease of use.

 Adjusting Closure for Fit

-- Mark Waistband Placement: Use a fabric pen to mark where the waistband should be added on your skirt.
+Mark the Waistband Placement Mark with a fabric pen where you want to attach the waistband to your skirt.

 Hemming the Skirt

-Fold the raw edge of the skirt up and under to create a clean hem finish.
-Ensure the fold is even all around the skirt to maintain a consistent hem width.
+Fold the raw edge of the skirt over once, then up again to form a clean hem.
+Make sure the fold is even all the way around, and you maintain an even hem width.

 Conclusion